bilgino/angularforddd/README.md

 ![](src/assets/images/QuerySideService.PNG)

 This might seem more complex than just using a single state management service.
-The level of abstraction is up to the developer.
+The level of abstraction is up to the developer and requirements.

 **» Projection patterns**<br/>

-The "projection by entity" pattern makes domain events and eventual consistency redundant as changes will be reflected almost simultaneously.
+With the "projection by entity" pattern changes will be reflected almost simultaneously.

 ![](src/assets/images/VMPRO.png)